From teaching questions to feasible, evidence-informed SoTL projects

 You are not alone in that.

-Coming from a life sciences background myself, I remember how unfamiliar SoTL initially felt.
-Different literature, different methods, different questions.
+Coming from a life sciences background myself, I remember how unfamiliar SoTL initially felt — different literature, methods and questions.

-With structure and guidance, that transition becomes manageable — and genuinely rewarding.
+With the right structure and guidance, that transition becomes manageable and genuinely rewarding

 SoTL support for educators, programme teams, and institutes